 Strategy: Sized to generate surplus in off-season (April–September) as net metering credits.
 Credits drawn down during ginning season to dramatically reduce October–March bills.

 Key lesson: Net metering makes seasonal operations viable for solar.
-Credits banking over 6 months of low activity offsets 6 months of high consumption.
+Credits banked April–September offset peak-season October–January consumption.

 Key Lessons from Textile Solar Projects